stanzabird/dockerdeps/README.md

 So you wanna build this thing?
 ------------------------------

-# What you need is (a vm with) docker installed.
+1) What you need is (a vm with) docker installed.
-# You need to know how to use docker and remove images that you no longer need.
+2) You need to know how to use docker and remove images that you no longer need.
-# You need to install the depencencies needed to build the test program (they are found in the relevant Dockerfile).
+3) You need to install the depencencies needed to build the test program (they are found in the relevant Dockerfile).
-# Configure the program
+4) Configure the program.
-# Finally, do 'make deps'.
+5) Finally, do 'make deps'.
 This will build *all* the docker images (takes about 35 minutes on my laptop).

 TODO
 ----